Gear (Summer Program)

 Summer Gear List

-Below is our gear list for our summer weeks at Through the Trees.
-Starred (*) items are required.
-Other items are helpful but optional.
+Below is our gear list for our summer weeks at Through the Trees, including all Nature Immersion, Fishing Weeks and Farm Weeks.
+Our Epic Adventure and Rafting & Camping friends will receive a spearate email with gear list closer to the trip dates.
 We highly recommend labeling ALL GEAR with your child's name!

 As you prepare for a day at Through The Trees, ask yourself the following questions: